Thriving Entrepreneurs Grant Program

 Funding Priorities

 We know that funding needs will far exceed our limited grant dollars.
-Priority will be given to organizations that either have a demonstrated track record of success working with diverse entrepreneurs or a promising approach and plan to serve entrepreneurs in a new way.
+Priority will be given to organizations that have received less funding through this program and with either a demonstrated track record of success working with diverse entrepreneurs or a promising approach and plan to serve entrepreneurs in a new way.
 Both experienced and new organizations are encouraged to apply.

 Nondiscrimination Policy

-OCF does not discriminate on the basis of race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, ability/disability, age, status as a veteran, national origin or any other protected class.
-Applicants for 2022 Thriving Entrepreneurs Grants must hold similar standards in the provision of services.
+OCF does not discriminate on the basis of race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, ability/disability, age, status as a veteran, national origin, or any other protected class.
+Applicants for the 2026 Thriving Entrepreneurs Grants must hold similar standards in the provision of services.

 Application Details